herpsu/herpsu.github.io/cmdline_course.md

 `python` | python language interpreter
 `pip` | python package manager
-`virtualenv` | creates virtual python environment source | executes commands from given file make | compiles source code according to makefile instructions
+`virtualenv` | creates virtual python environment `source` | executes commands from given file
+`make` | compiles source code according to makefile instructions

 ### Week 7: Version Control

-Week 7 was all about the distributed version control system git and one of its most popular hosting services, [GitHub](https://github.com/).
-Students made their own repositories and published them on GitHub using the git command line.
+Week 7 was all about the distributed version control system `git` and one of its most popular hosting services, [GitHub](https://github.com/).
+Students made their own repositories and published them on GitHub using the `git` command line.

-Git proved to be fairly easy to use after a bit of time especially with [this video](https://www.youtube.com/watch?v=HVsySz-h9r4).
+**G**it proved to be fairly easy to use after a bit of time especially with [this video](https://www.youtube.com/watch?v=HVsySz-h9r4).
 I've already got a few ideas that I'd like to try implementing with it.
 I tried to enable 2-factor authentication on Github, but using it with the command line proved to be a bit of a headache, so I decided